 6. Test Your Water

 Nitrates can sometimes be very annoying and never go down no matter what you do.
 In such a situation, it might be important to test your water source.
 At times, there are high amounts of nitrates in the water itself.
 The EPA does not recommend using water from any source with nitrates over 10 ppm; though this recommendation is for human health, it’s a very good benchmark for aquariums as well.
 If the source is your water, you should consider a new water source for your aquarium.

 If you need help getting the water quality in your aquarium just right for your goldfish family, or just want to learn more on the subject (and more!), we recommend that you check out our best-selling book, The Truth About Goldfish.

 It covers everything from water conditioners to nitrates/nitrites to tank maintenance and full access to our essential fishkeeping medicine cabinet!

 If you aren’t sure about nitrate levels in your tank but are struggling with algae blooms, then an aquarium test strip kit is a good option for you to see where the nitrate levels stand in your freshwater aquarium, as well as other things like pH and ammonia.
 These kits are also available in saltwater, reef, and pond options.
 Using kits like this will help you determine if your tank is properly cycled and it will give you a good idea of whether or not your tank is overstocked or your filtration is inadequate.
-Keeping nitrate levels under control in your tank will save you a lot of grief from fighting algae blooms.
+Keeping nitrate levels under control in your tank will save you a lot of grief from fighting algae blooms and stunted fish growth.